James F. O'Gorman

-Dr. James F. O'Gorman (born 1933) is a leading American architectural historian, author, lecturer, editor, and consultant who taught for many years at Wellesley College.
+James F. O'Gorman (born 1933) is a leading American architectural historian, author, lecturer, editor, and consultant who taught for many years at Wellesley College.
 O'Gorman received a B.Arch. degree from the School of Architecture at Washington University in St. Louis in 1956 and an M.Arch. from the University of Illinois, Urbana-Champaign, in 1961.
 He earned a Ph.D. in Art History from Harvard University in 1966.

 O'Gorman is particularly known for his research and writing on the nineteenth-century American architects Henry Hobson Richardson, Frank Furness, Hammatt Billings, Isaiah Rogers, and Gervase Wheeler.
 He is also known for his popular introduction to architecture: ABC of Architecture.
 O'Gorman has retired from teaching and currently resides in Portland, Maine.

 He was named a Fellow of the Society of Architectural Historians in 2007.